schyen/MetaboMate/README.md

 ```

 # Future Work
-Future work will focus on functionalities related to
+Planned future work will focus on functionalities related to
 - metabolite identification,
 - pathway and metabolic network analysis,
 - 2D NMR analysis.

 # Feedback
 We all need some interaction with the outside world now and then.
-So, please get in touch and let me know what you think: tkimhofer@gmail.com
+So, please get in touch if you like: tkimhofer@gmail.com

 # About the Author
 See my [webpage](https://tkimhofer.com).